 What is Day Trading?

-It’s possible to make a profit on the same day by purchasing the investment at a low price and selling it for more later in the day.
+Profits are possible on the same day by purchasing investments at low prices and selling them higher later in the day.

-A riskier strategy that some traders use is buying on margin.
-That means you’re borrowing money to buy securities hoping your risk will pay off.
+A riskier approach some traders employ is buying on margin—borrowing money to purchase securities, hoping the risk pays off.

 How is Day Trading Taxed?

-Investors must typically pay taxes on any earnings from their investments.
-Day trading involves owning assets for a short time which are called capital assets.
-You must pay taxes on the difference between what you paid for the investment (or its adjusted value) and how much it was sold.
+Investors typically pay taxes on investment earnings.
+Day trading involves owning assets for brief periods, which are classified as capital assets.
+You must pay taxes on the difference between your purchase price (or adjusted basis) and the sale price.

-Capital gains taxes are the taxes that are paid on profits from the sale of these capital assets.
-There are two types of capital gains taxes explained below:
+Capital gains taxes apply to profits from selling these capital assets.
+There are two types of capital gains taxes:

 Short-Term Capital Gains Taxes